Srile/wle-keyboard/README.md

 Begin by including `keyboard.js` in your Wonderland Engine project's javascript folder.
 (Needs to be in a folder under that is listed in `Views->Project Settings->Javascript Sources`)
   - Create an empty object and add the keyboard component to it.
-  - Set the component properties (numberic numbers can stay at default):
+  - Set the component properties (numeric fields can stay at default):
     - panelSizeX: multiplier for the distance between the buttons on the x-axis.
     - panelSizeY: multiplier for the distance between the buttons on the y-axis.
     - padding: Minimum space between each key.